dollarshaveclub/runtype/README.md

-  resolveType, // A function that converts a value into a type aliases, // An object containing all of your type aliases interfaces, // An object containing all of your interfaces } from './output.js'
+  resolveType, // A function that converts a value into a type aliases, // An object containing all of your type aliases interfaces, // An object containing all of your interfaces enums, // An object containing all of your enums
+} from './output.js'

 console.log(runtypes) // neat